UniTN-Mechatronics/arduino-encoder-board/readme.md

 * connect the Slave's SCL pin with the Master's SCL pin and the Slave's SDA pin with the Master's SDA pin;
 * connect the Slave's ground to the Master's ground;
-* attach the button on the breadboard;
+* attach the button, the led and the resistor on the breadboard;
 * connect the encoder/s to the Slave board.

 ![Alt text](https://github.com/DavideDorigoni/arduino-encoder-board/blob/master/electrical_connections.png?raw=true)